-As this is primarily a law student blog, I will start the blog list with resources I think might interest law students first; look a little further down to find other amazing Australian law blogs of more general interest.
+As this is primarily a law student blog, we will start the blog list with those; look a little further down to find other amazing Australian law blogs of more general interest.

 Law student blogs

 The law student blog – there are simply not enough of these in Australia, but I think I have managed to find most of them!

 I would love to see more blogs based around a student’s experiences at law school.
 Perhaps I’ll write a post one day about how easy it is to create a blog (and talk about some of the advantages that you can get from running one).
 Google it in the mean time if you are interested.